turp/jayturpin.com/_posts/2016-04-30-aurelia_from_scratch.md

 	Enter config file path [.\config.js]:
 	Configuration file config.js doesn't exist, create it? [yes]:
 	Enter client baseURL (public folder URL) [/]:
-	Do you wish to use a transpiler? [yes]:
+	Do you wish to use a transpiler? [yes]: NO
-	Which ES6 transpiler would you like to use, Babel, TypeScript or Traceur? [babel]:typescript

-The default transpiler is [Babel](https://babeljs.io/), but I prefer [Typescript](http://typescriptlang.org)

-> Note: If you encounter errors running jspm *and* you are behind a firewall, you are probably missing the HTTP\_PROXY environment variable.
-On windows, try running SET HTTP\_PROXY={YOUR PROXY SERVER} (Example: SET HTTP\_PROXY=http://proxy.mycompany.com:8080)

 Now pull in Aurelia:

 	jspm install aurelia-framework